Spatial Annealing for Efficient Few-shot Neural Rendering: Preliminaries and Motivation

 \boldp{Frequency Regularization} FreeNeRF \cite{yang2023freenerf} addresses the few-shot challenge by progressively increasing the frequency of positional encoding throughout the training process, a technique known as frequency regularization.
 This approach is straightforwardly implemented using a modulated mask as

 with

-where $t$ and $T$ represent the current and total iteration steps, respectively, while $\gamma$ and $\gamma^\prime$ correspond to the initial and masked positional encodings, respectively. $\mathbf{M}$ represents the frequency mask, which linearly expands throughout the training process.
+where $t$ and $T$ represent the current and total iteration steps, respectively, $\gamma$ and $\gamma^\prime$ correspond to the initial and masked positional encodings, $L$ controls the maximum frequency of positional encoding, and ${M}_i$ is the $i$-th element of mask $\mathbf{M}$, which linearly expands throughout the training process.

 \boldp{TriMipRF} TriMipRF \cite{hu2023tri} introduces a pre-filtering strategy for tri-plane representation.
 Due to the incompatibility of integrated positional encoding (IPE) introduced by MipNeRF \cite{barron2021mip} with this hybrid model, TriMipRF performs area-sampling by querying features on the three planes with plane levels correlating with the projected radius of the sampling sphere within the cone.
-The relevant levels are denoted by $\lfloor l \rfloor$ and $\lceil l \rceil$, where $l$ signifies the query level corresponding to the sphere's radius illustrated as
+The relevant levels are denoted by $\lfloor l \rfloor$ and $\lceil l \rceil$, where $l$ signifies the query level corresponding to the sphere's radius: